-Flexible style of netting that is able to stretch a bit to handle tall items in the pickup truck bed.
-Good price for a net that has dimensions of 60" x 78".
+Flexible style of netting that is able to stretch a bit to handle tall items in a pickup.
+Good price for a product that has dimensions of 60" x 78".
 Will fit many different models of pickups for convenience.
-Resistant to UV rays to ensure the net will not become brittle if left out in the sun.
+Resistant to UV rays to ensure it will not become brittle if left out in the sun.

 Built-in plastic hooks won't give you a high level of security.

 Uses a tough webbing that has plenty of elasticity to give you a high level of performance.
 Offers dimensions of 4' x 6', but can stretch to cover a space of 8' x 12', which works great when you have some taller items.
-Uses 12 D-clip carabiners to secure the net in place.
+Uses 12 D-clip carabiners to secure itself in place

 Carabiners don't have a spring-back closure mechanism.

 The 5mm-thick bungee webbing is designed with durability in mind.
 Its ability to stretch to almost twice its size will allow it to fit most vehicles with ease.
 It comes with a small bag for easy storage when its not in use.

 Bungee material may begin to fray after extended use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.